Young-ook/terraform-aws-fis/examples/redis/README.md

 This test will inject network outage to a target availability zone (AZ).

 #### Define Steady State
 First of all, we need to define steady state of the service.
 This means the service is healthy and working well.
-Let’s go ahead and explore Redis RateLimit application.
+Let’s go ahead and explore Redis-rate-limit application.
 Try out to select one of the requests-per-second (RPS) options and run it.

 **Steady State Hypothesis Example**